The Last Waltz: Origins

 The idea for a farewell concert came about early in 1976 after Richard Manuel was seriously injured in a boating accident.
-Robbie Robertson then began giving thought to leaving the road, envisioning The Band becoming a studio-only band, similar to the Beatles' decision to stop playing live shows in 1966.
+Robbie Robertson then began giving thought to leaving the road, envisioning the Band becoming a studio-only band, similar to the Beatles' decision to stop playing live shows in 1966.
 He was also concerned about the negative effects of being on the road too long:

-Though the other band members did not agree with Robertson's decision, the concert was set at Bill Graham's Winterland Ballroom, where The Band had made its debut as a group in 1969.
-Originally, The Band was to perform on its own, but then the notion of inviting Ronnie Hawkins and Bob Dylan was hatched and the guest list grew to include other performers.
+Though the other band members did not agree with Robertson's decision, the concert was set at Bill Graham's Winterland Ballroom, where the Band had made its debut as a group in 1969.
+Originally, the Band was to perform on its own, but then the notion of inviting Ronnie Hawkins and Bob Dylan was hatched and the guest list grew to include other performers.
 Robertson wanted to invite people who had been a strong influence on their music, people who represented various music styles, including New Orleans rock and roll, English blues, and Chicago blues.
 When he called Bill Graham, he said he wanted the concert to be a kind of celebration, the end of a chapter.

-With only six weeks before the planned date, Robertson called director Martin Scorsese, whom he knew loved rock music and had worked at the Woodstock Festival, to see if he would direct it as a concert documentary.
+With only six weeks before the planned date, Robertson called director Martin Scorsese, who he knew loved rock music and had worked at the Woodstock Festival, to see if he would direct it as a concert documentary.
 When he mentioned some of the performers they had lined up, Scorsese reacted quickly: "Van Morrison?
 Are you kidding?
 I have to do it.
 I don't have a choice."
 The group promoted the concert by appearing on the October 30 episode of Saturday Night Live, where host Buck Henry introduced them by saying they were about to disband on Thanksgiving.
-They went into a set of "Life Is a Carnival", "The Night They Drove Old Dixie Down", and "Stage Fright" and closed out the episode with a cover of "Georgia on My Mind" with Manuel on lead vocals.
+They went into a set of "Life Is a Carnival" and "The Night They Drove Old Dixie Down" (which featured a photo montage of the Band throughout their career) both sung by Helm, Danko then sang "Stage Fright" and closed out the episode with a cover of "Georgia on My Mind" with Manuel on lead vocals.